awsdocs/iam-user-guide/doc_source/id_groups_manage_delete.md

 1. In the navigation pane, choose **Groups**\.

 1. In the list of groups, select the check box next to the name of the group to delete\.
-You can use the **Filter** menu and the search box to filter the list of policies\.
+You can use the search box to filter the list of groups\.

 1. Click **Group Actions**, then click **Delete Group**\.